Jomy10/refs/index.md

 ```

 You will need to have [Ruby](https://www.ruby-lang.org/en/downloads/) installed.

+See the [GitHub page](https://github.com/Jomy10/refs) for instructions on Windows.

 ## Questions
 If you have any questions, feel free to open an issue on the [GitHub page](https://github.com/Jomy10/refs/issues)